City Sound Map: estimated noise levels of the world’s major cities

 How these estimates are made

 Each range is an estimate, synthesised from a corpus of published sources: the UNEP Frontiers 2022 report on urban noise, the Mimi Worldwide Hearing Index, strategic noise maps produced under the EU Environmental Noise Directive, the US Bureau of Transportation Statistics National Transportation Noise Map, and peer-reviewed city noise studies.
 Every city in the table is backed by at least one published source in that corpus; cities we could not source were excluded.
 We publish ranges and confidence labels rather than single numbers because point precision would be false precision — and we do not publish per-city source weightings or formulas, which are proprietary to our index.
+Our full methodology explains how this estimate index compares with our sourced and measured datasets.

 What the columns mean